ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 ![Unreal Layout Load](assets/unreal_load_camera.png)

 In `/Content/AYON` you will find a folder with the name of the camera that contains the camera level sequence.
 The camera will be loaded in the current level open, so you will need to save it, if you haven’t already.
+The imported level sequence and map are named accordingly to their allocated folder name, version number and file extension(i.e. `testProject_v001_fbx`)

 ### Updating